 All three of the lead actors have played U.S. Presidents.
 Tom Berenger played Theodore Roosevelt, Martin Sheen played John F. Kennedy, and Jeff Daniels played George Washington.
 George Washington's step-granddaughter, Martha Custis, was Robert E. Lee's wife.

 All bugle calls heard on the soundtrack were played by Sergeant First Class Duncan C. MacQueen of the New Jersey Army National Guard, who also played General Buford's bugler.
-At the time of filming, SFC MacQueen was a member of both the Civil War reenactment group for the 1st New Jersey Cavalry and the actual NJARNG unit (at the time, designated the 102nd Armor).
+At the time of filming, Sergeant First Class MacQueen was a member of both the Civil War reenactment group for the 1st New Jersey Cavalry, and the New Jersey Army National Guard unit (at the time, designated the 102nd Armor).

 The priest blessing the troops of the Irish Brigade was their chaplain, Father William Corby, who had left the University of Notre Dame in 1861 to join the 88th New York Regiment.
 A copy of the battlefield statue stands in front of Corby Hall at Notre Dame.

-Tom Chamberlain (C. Thomas Howell) mentions that General Meade has his own son as an aide-de-camp.
+Tom Chamberlain (C. Thomas Howell) mentioned that General Meade has his own son as an aide-de-camp.
 That son was George Gordon Meade, Jr, (1843-1897).
-He was a Captain at the time of the Gettysburg battle and he remained his fathers aide-de-camp for the duration of the war.
+He was a Captain at the time of the Gettysburg battle, and he remained his father's aide-de-camp for the duration of the war.

 Olivia Maxwell: There is only one line in the four hour and thirty-one minute original theatrical release of the film spoken by a female.
-"I thought the war was in Virginia", was said by the director Ron Maxwell's daughter Olivia, who appeared as a young Marylander beside the road as the Army of the Potomac marched towards Gettysburg.
-The taunting of the marching troops reflects the fact that pro-Confederate sentiment was strong in Maryland and the state remained in the Union only because President Abraham Lincoln placed it under virtual military occupation and suspended habeas corpus.
-Had Maryland seceded, Washington D.C. would have been completely surrounded by Confederate territory.
+"I thought the war was in Virginia", was said by Director Ron Maxwell's daughter Olivia, who appeared as a young Marylander beside the road as the Army of the Potomac marched towards Gettysburg.
+The taunting of the marching troops reflects the fact that pro-Confederate sentiment was strong in Maryland, and the state remained in the Union only because President Abraham Lincoln placed it under virtual military occupation and suspended habeas corpus.
+Had Maryland seceded, Washington, D.C. would have been completely surrounded by Confederate territory.
 (In the Director's Cut version, other females appear in another scene and one has two short lines.)